A guy installing a roof

 Common Pitfalls & Pro Tips

 Don’t let rookie mistakes blow off your investment.
-Here are the five biggest slip-ups that turn a pro-level roof job into a dumpster fire—and exactly how to dodge ’em.
+Here are the five biggest slip-ups that turn a pro-level roof job into a dumpster fire—and exactly how to dodge them.

 1. Reusing Old Flashing